rcsb/mmtf/spec.md

 *Signature* `byte[] -> int8[] -> int32[] -> float32[]`

 *Description* Interpret array of bytes as array of 8-bit signed integers, then unpack into array of 32-bit signed integers, then integer decode into array of 32-bit floating-point numbers using the `divisor` parameter.

+*Note* Useful for arrays where a small amount of values may be slightly larger than one bytes.
+However, note that with many values larger than that the packing becomes inefficient.

 #### Two-byte-packed 32-bit signed integer array